- Original / Generic tool comparison

 My recommended budget tools

 - IWISS SN-2549.
-It’s good for most medium sized power connector families on this page i.e. Microfit, Mini-Fit Jr, E.I., KK .156, Mate-n-Lok, .187 FASTON.
+A 4 die tool for smaller contacts.
+It’s good for most medium sized power connector families on this page i.e. Microfit, Mini-Fit Jr, E.I., KK .156, Mate-n-Lok, .187 FASTON, JST PH.
 It has a cleanly machined jaw, so contacts won’t get stuck in it.
-It crimps the wire and insulation in a single action, with the ratchet double hinge mechanism providing good force on the wire part.
+It crimps the conductor and insulation in a single action, with the ratchet double hinge mechanism providing good force on the conductor part.
 It tends to apply too much force to the insulation part, but one cannot have it all on a budget.

 - Engineer PAD-11.
 Unlike the PA-09/21 its jaw is cleanly machined, allowing easy removal of contacts after crimping.
 It is a little pricey but definitely wins for crimping smaller contacts i.e. PH, XH, Picoblade, SL, KK 100 etc.